 Great for writers of all calibers, Write Time! welcomes any student who wants to write.

 Creative Writers’ Circle

-Creative Writers' Circle offers students the opportunity to share and evaluate their work in a judgement-free environment.
-Any student writer may bring their work to be discussed in student-led workshops that rotate between fiction, poetry, and songwriting.
+The Creative Writers' Circle following Creative Write Time! offers students the opportunity to share and evaluate their work in a judgement-free environment while listening to feedback from their peers.
+Any student writer may bring their work to be discussed in these student-led workshops which are open to all literary works.

-The Creative Writers’ Circle is a fun, relaxed environment designed to help a diverse group of writers find their voice.
-Come share your work with us!
+Creative Write Time! and the Creative Writers’ Circle are fun, relaxed environments designed to help diverse groups of writers find their voice.
+Come create and share your work with us!

 “All you have to do is write one true sentence.
 Write the truest sentence that you know.”

 - Ernest Hemingway